 When it comes to paint rollers, I find that they’re generally not worth the effort it takes to clean them.
 In order to actually be used again, they have to be 100% clean of any traces of paint, and that’s often more trouble than it’s worth.
 When I’m feeling particularly budget-minded, I’ll take the time to do it after I’m done painting, but most of the time I just toss ‘em after I’m done and buy new ones next time I need to paint.

 Finally, when it comes to the paint tray, the easiest way to clean it is actually to pour whatever paint is left back into the can and then let the remains dry out in the tray.
 Once it’s totally dry, you can peel it right out – it’s oddly satisfying, like the grown-up version of when you used to put Elmer’s glue all over your hands in elementary school.
-You can also buy paint tray liners if you’re feeling particularly lazy, but I find they’re a bit of a waste when it’s so easy to just clean the tray out!
+You can also buy paint tray liners if you don’t want to deal with it – they make a world of difference!

 - Paint: Behr’s Marquee line – the quality is absolutely incredible, the coverage is fantastic, and you’ll be amazed at how few coats you have to do.
 I won’t use anything else if I can help it.